MartinJindra/docker_nextcloud/README.md

 When you think that everything is done visit your Nextcloud instance and start the setup process for Nextcloud.

+## CREDIT

+This repository is a fork from [bohlrich](https://github.com/bohlrich/docker_nextcloud).
+Changes include
+  1. support for two databases `MariaDB` and `PostgreSQL`
+  2. memory limit for containers
+  3. more up to date image versions

 ## Links that could be useful

 + [https://saxonydevops.com/2020/09/30/nextcloud-and-collabora-on-docker](https://saxonydevops.com/2020/09/30/nextcloud-and-collabora-on-docker/)